arnoldlee850807/ETtoday_CodingExercise/README.md

         }
     }

- An extension is also created for UIImageView
+ An extension is also created for UIImageView.

      extension UIImageView {
         func loadImage(cache: ImageCache, imageURL: URL) {